shadowstrafe/how2/README.md

 #### manifestdir

-Location of the manifest file.
+Location of the manifest file (how2db.json).

 #### buildhtml

-If true, HTML files are built along with the manifest file to the output path.
+If true, HTML files are generated and placed at the output path when the manifest file is built.
 These files will be served by the express server if configured.

 #### outputpath